THE IMPACT OF SAINT KATERI TEKAKWITHA ON THE MEDIA

 The fourth one is the partial Auriesville Pilgrim magazine (PM).

-The fifth one is our general archives (GA) consisting of various documents
+The sixth one is our general archives (GA) consisting of various documents

 (flyers, booklets, testimonials, reference works, books, archeology, maps, masses, dedications...)

 in multiple languages from multiple Nations and that are grouped on...

 'RESEARCH ROOM' OF THE

 There are 12 large binders available for viewing labelled as follows:

 V1, V2, V3: for documents leading up to year 1980 (including Kateri's Venerability stage) B1, B2, B3: for documents between 1980 and 2012 (including Kateri's Blessedness stage) C1,C2: for documents after 2012 (including Kateri's canonization) P1, P2: Kateri representations (artwork: 514) N1,N2: Mainly Native articles